tevfikcagridural/student-success/README.md

 It also revealed that the least important features were age, disability and gender.

-In conclusion, seven out-of-box models having similar scores and even after the smart hyperparameter tuning does not end with significant difference shows that data needs more exploration and maybe develop more features.
+In conclusion, six out-of-box models having similar scores and even after the smart hyperparameter tuning does not end with significant difference shows that data needs more exploration and maybe develop more features.